 Boxing Day fixtures in EFL hit by further coronavirus postponements

-A host of EFL games have been postponed during the past week.

-Boxing Day fixtures at Cardiff Northampton and Newport have been postponed as coronavirus outbreaks continue to cause chaos in the English Football League.
+A host of Boxing Day fixtures have been postponed as coronavirus outbreaks continue to cause chaos in the English Football League.

-Cardiff were scheduled to host Coventry in the Sky Bet Championship on Sunday but they have “several cases of Covid-19” among their playing squad and staff.

-Northampton were set to play at home to Walsall in League Two, while Newport were due to take on leaders Forest Green in the same division.
+Cardiff’s Sky Bet Championship game at home to Coventry has been called off, in addition to Stoke’s visit to Barnsley.

+League Two fixtures between Northampton and Walsall, Newport and Forest Green, Exeter and Swindon, Bradford and Harrogate, and Bristol Rovers and Sutton also need to be rearranged.

 Register for free to continue reading